-All of the source protection plan policies (30 out of 30) have been implemented.
 The provincial Ministries have reviewed existing permit approvals near vulnerable areas to determine if adequate measures are in place to manage activities so that they do not pose a significant threat to municipal drinking water sources.
 The Ministries have also established protocols, procedures, training, and guidelines to screen applications, undertake detailed reviews and impose conditions on permits if deemed appropriate to ensure compliance with source protection plan policies.

 All eight municipalities have implemented all significant threat policies.
-However, the education and outreach approach used for the implementation of Policy SMF1, Municipal Action to Prohibit Land Application of Nutrients, does not technically constitute a prohibition.
+However, the education and outreach approach used for the implementation of Policy SMF1, related to land application of nutrients, does not technically meet the policy intent of prohibiting this activity.
 A full explanation is provided later in section 7.